Irrational-Encoding-Wizardry/guide.encode.moe/overview/roles.md

 Quality Checkers (abbreviated *QC*) are often the last eyes on an episode before it is released.
-They are responsible for ensuring the overall quality of the release is up to par with the group's standards.
+They are responsible for ensuring that the overall quality of the release is up to par with the group's standards.
 They are also expected to be familiar with the workflow and many intricacies of every other role.
 Each group has a different approach to how the Quality Checker completes their work.
 For example, one group might require an organized "QC report"